levidurfee/do-alpha/docs/floating-ip-actions.md

 <?php
 use wappr\DigitalOcean\Client;
 use wappr\DigitalOcean\ActionsManager\FloatingIPActionsManager;
-use wappr\DigitalOcean\Models\Assign\AssignFloatingIPRequest;
+use wappr\DigitalOcean\Models\Assign\AssignFloatingIPActionsRequest;

 $floatingIPsActions = new FloatingIPActionsManager;
 $response = $floatingIPsActions->assign(
     new Client,
-    new AssignFloatingIPRequest('assign', 11111, '1.1.1.1')
+    new AssignFloatingIPActionsRequest('assign', 11111, '1.1.1.1')
 );
 ```

-The `AssignFloatingIPRequest` class construct requires the Type, Droplet ID, and IP.
+The `AssignFloatingIPActionsRequest` class construct requires the Type, Droplet ID, and IP.

 ## Un-Assign a Floating IP